 Two nannofossil biostratigraphic datums were recognized at Site U1598, representing a continuous Pleistocene sedimentary sequence.
-The presence of Emiliania huxleyi indicated a Middle Pleistocene to Holocene age ( $\leq 0.265$ Ma) within Zones MNN21a and 21b; the last appearance datum of Pseudoemiliania lacunosa defined the NN19/20 boundary.
-Foraminiferal faunas biostratigraphically divided the Pleistocene into two Mediterranean planktonic foraminiferal biostratigraphic zones (Figure F6):
+The presence of Emiliania huxleyi indicates a Middle Pleistocene to Holocene age (≤ 0.265 Ma) within Zones MNN21a and 21b; the last appearance datum of Pseudoemiliania lacunosa defines the NN19/20 boundary.
+Foraminiferal faunas biostratigraphically divide the Pleistocene into two Mediterranean planktonic foraminiferal biostratigraphic zones, MPIe2b and MPIe2a.